MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 In this section, you will find information about the scope of this document.
-In general, "How Do I" guides are targeted at readers who already have basic experience with the process of synchronizing objects with FIM as covered in the related [Getting Started Guides](http://go.microsoft.com/FWLink/p/?LinkId=190486).
+In general, "How Do I" guides are targeted at readers who already have basic experience with the process of synchronizing objects with MIM as covered in the related [Getting Started Guides](http://go.microsoft.com/FWLink/p/?LinkId=190486).

 ### Audience

-This guide is intended for information technology (IT) professionals who already have a basic understanding of how the FIM synchronization process works and are interested in getting hands-on experience and more conceptual information about specific scenarios.
+This guide is intended for information technology (IT) professionals who already have a basic understanding of how the MIM synchronization process works and are interested in getting hands-on experience and more conceptual information about specific scenarios.

 ### Prerequisite knowledge

-This document assumes that you have access to a running instance of FIM and that you have experience in configuring simple synchronization scenarios as outlined in the following documents:
+This document assumes that you have access to a running instance of MIM and that you have experience in configuring simple synchronization scenarios as outlined in the following documents: